SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech_ADAM5060.md

 The ADAM-5060 features six relay output channels.
 Each channel can be independently configured, and can also be used to control heaters, pumps and power equipment.

-This driver allows you to monitor these channels.
-The driver uses serial communication with the device.
+This connector allows you to monitor these channels.
+The connector uses serial communication with the device.
 It is possible to invert the mode line.

 ## About